-Kim Kardashian Goes Topless As She Celebrates Her 5-Year Anniversary
+Kim Kardashian Goes Topless As She Celebrates Her 5-Year Anniversary With Kanye West

 Kardashian also holds a stunning white rose in her left hand as she puts the flower to her face and shows off her huge diamond engagement ring from husband Kanye West.

-Kim dons a full face of makeup for the photograph, which includes darkened eyebrows, dramatic lashes, and a nude lip color.
-Kardashian also sports highlighter on her brow bones and blush on her cheeks.
+Kim dons a full face of makeup for the photograph, which includes darkened eyebrows, dramatic lashes, and nude lip color.
+She also sports highlighter on her brow bones and blush on her cheeks.

-In the caption of the picture, Kim reveals that her new line is titled Mrs. West to honor her fifth wedding anniversary with Kanye West.
+In the caption of the picture, Kim reveals that her new line is titled Mrs. West, to honor her fifth wedding anniversary with Kanye West.

 As previously reported by The Inquisitr, Kim Kardashian is one busy woman.
 The reality star welcomed her fourth child, a baby boy, earlier this month via surrogate.